DjikstraCS/CTF-Write-Ups/Cyber Defenders/Boss Of The SOC v1.md

 This is a simple question to get you familiar with submitting answers.
 What is the name of the company that makes the software that you are using for this competition?
 Just a six-letter word with no punctuation.

 #### Solution:
-The software we will be using is made by Splunk this is clear due to the logo of the challenge and the fact that [Splunk Team](https://twitter.com/splunk) is the author.
+The software we will be using is made by Splunk, this is clear due to the logo of the challenge and the fact that [Splunk Team](https://twitter.com/splunk) is the author.

 ![](./attachments/Pasted%20image%2020220421175534.png)